vietmazze/smart-contract/React.md

 - All react components must act lke a pure functions, respect to their props.
 NO CHANGE
 - `function withdraw(amount) {`
   `account total -=amounnt;`   AMOUNT cannot be change
+  - PROPS are variables that you pass from the parent to the child, therefore child cannot modify.
+It's helpful because when bugs arise, you know the child didn't modify to begin with.

   ## State:
   - To remember things, components uses state.